-C4(1)
+C3(1)

 With Bits[C4:C1] set to 0000, Register 0 is programmed.
-Figure 41 shows the input data format for programming this register.
+Figure 30 shows the input data format for programming this register.

-Automatic Calibration (AUTOCAL)
+Automatic Calibration (Autocalibration)

-Write to Register 0 to enact (by default) the VCO automatic calibration, and to choose the appropriate VCO and VCO subband.
-Write 1 to the AC1 bit (Bit DB21) to enable the automatic calibration, which is the recommended mode of operation.
+Write to Register 0 to enact (by default) the VCO autocalibration, and to choose the appropriate VCO and VCO subband.
+Write 1 to the AC1 bit (Bit DB21) to enable the autocalibration, which is the recommended mode of operation.

-Set the AC1 bit (Bit DB21) to 0 to disable the automatic calibration, which leaves the ADF5355 in the same band it was already in when Register 0 is updated.
+Set the AC1 bit to 0 to disable the autocalibration, which leaves the ADF4355-2 in the same band it was already in when Register 0 is updated.

-Disable the automatic calibration only for fixed frequency applications, phase adjust applications, or very small ($<10~\rm kHz$) frequency jumps.

-Toggling automatic calibration (AUTOCAL) is also required when changing frequency.
-See the Frequency Update Sequence section for more information.
+Disable the autocalibration only for fixed frequency applications, phase adjust applications, or very small (<10 kHz) frequency jumps.
+Toggling autocalibration is also required when changing frequency (see the Frequency Update Sequence section for additional details).